egeoffrey/docs/docs/configure/upgrade.md

 `sudo egeoffrey-cli update [<package_name>]`

 If no package name is provided, all the packages will be updated if a new version is available.
 Please note the command will just download the updated package.

 In order to apply the changes, run `sudo egeoffrey-cli start` which will restart any updated package.

+If `egeoffrey-gui` is one of those updated packages, also ensure to clean up your browser cache before visiting the eGeoffrey web interface since the old gui could be cached by the browser.